buyuk-dev/resume/resume.md

 ### Summary

-Senior Software Engineer with more than 8 years of commercial experience in software development.
+Senior Software Engineer with 10++ years of commercial experience in software development.
-Has solid expertise in Python, JavaScript, and C++.
-Creative and helpful team player with problem-solving skills.
+Expert in C++ and Python, proficient with C# and JavaScript Creative and helpful team player with problem-solving skills.
 Motivated to cope with challenging tasks and make a valuable contribution to a new team.